Bayesian Geostatistical Modeling for Cluster Randomized Trials: Simulation studies

 The percent relative error (\%RE), which is an informative performance measure that represents under or over-prediction \cite{katValidationMetricBased2012}, is calculated as

 where modSE refers to the model‑derived posterior standard error obtained from each simulation, while empSE denotes the empirical standard error calculated from the distribution of mean estimates across repeated simulations.
 A large positive \%RE indicates that the estimate intervals are too wide (i.e., conservative), whereas a large negative \%RE indicates the intervals are too narrow (i.e., anti-conservative).
-When the uncertainty of an estimate is underestimated, the power and type I error rate become inflated because it becomes easier to reject the null hypothesis.
+When the uncertainty of a parameter is underestimated, the power and type I error rate become inflated because it becomes easier to reject the null hypothesis.
 Also, this leads to under-coverage of the true parameter value.

 Bias and mean squared error (MSE) were used to evaluate estimator performance across repeated simulations.
-For a true treatment effect $\theta$ and its posterior mean estimate $\hat{\theta}$ from each simulation, the bias is defined as

-which calculates the average deviation of the expected posterior estimates from the true value across $S$ replicates.
-A bias reflects systematic error and the value that is close to zero indicates that the estimator's expected value well covers the true value.
-MSE is a metric of estimator accuracy defined as the sum of its variance and squared bias defined as

 Coverage probability was used to assess the posterior uncertainties.
 For each simulation replicate, 95\% credible interval for the treatment effect $\theta$ was constructed.
-Coverage probability is defined as the proportion of replicates in which the true value $\theta$ is covered by a corresponding credible interval.